hrs2203/spell_checker/README.md

 # SPELL CHECKER
-An attempt to impliment spell checker using raw python
+An attempt to impliment spell checker using raw python\

+## TODO
+- Text Preprocessing while training

 ## Theory and Approach